JeffreySu/WeiXinMPSDK/readme.en.md

 If you like and hope us to continue to optimize this project, please give us a Star:)

-Now, Senparc.Weixin has been supported almost all APIs for Wechat's all modules.
-It supports mutipule .net targets [.NET 3.5 / 4.0 / 4.5 / .NET Core 1.1 / .NET Core 2.0](https://github.com/JeffreySu/WeiXinMPSDK/tree/Developer).
+Now, Senparc.Weixin has been supported almost all of the API for Wechat's all modules.
+It supports mutipule .Net targets [.NET 3.5 / 4.0 / 4.5 / .NET Core 1.1 / .NET Core 2.0](https://github.com/JeffreySu/WeiXinMPSDK/tree/Developer).

 For more than five years, we have been keeping the project constantly updated, share the complete source code and design ideas without reservation.
 Hopefully more people will benefit from it, understand and disseminate the spirit of open source.
 Grateful to the friends who help us along the way!